20 Tips for an Amazing Thanksgiving Dinner on a Budget

 Being generous at Thanksgiving is good.
 But spending way more than necessary?
 Not so much.

-Thanksgiving is a time for reflecting on what you’re grateful for, spending time with family, and wondering how you will possibly afford this meal and all your holiday shopping without squeezing your budget and dipping into your savings account.
+Thanksgiving is a time for reflection, spending time with family, and wondering how you will possibly afford this meal and all your holiday shopping without squeezing your budget and dipping into your savings account.

 You have a lot to be thankful for this year, but that doesn’t mean you have a bank account the size of a massive turkey leg.
-It might look more like a chicken leg – or even a pheasant.
+Although it might look more like a chicken leg – or even a pheasant.

 But never fear.
 It’s possible to have an incredible, unforgettable Thanksgiving dinner without spending all of your gravy.
 Read on for tips on how you can turn your Thanksgiving into a Thanksaving!